Updated to: 09 October 2013Download as PDF

 Informing and influencing decision-making

-In 2006, the Netherland Commission for Environmental Assessment gave two workshops on SEA.
+In 2006, the NCEA gave two workshops on SEA.
 The first was an introductory work shop on SEA targeting members of TERP, MoE, CEA and UDA.
 The second workshop was organised particularly for UDA and town planning experts and environmental consultants involved with the townships development project of the Ministry of Urban Development and Water Supply.

 Sri Lanka EIA and SEA overview at UNU SEA wiki